-All imported foods must comply with all aspects of Food Act and Food Standards Code at the point of entry into New Zealand.
-The Ministry of Agriculture performs random inspections on any food imported.
-High-risk foods can be targeted for inspection at a higher frequency.
+All imported foods must comply with all aspects of the Food Act and Food Standards Code at the point of entry into New Zealand.
+The Ministry for Primary Industries performs random inspections on any food imported.
+High-risk foods are targeted for inspection at a higher frequency.